bever1337/rr-router/README.md

 // tuples are finnicky in TS, this may help import type { HandlerTuple } from "rr-router";

+// Routers are a list of tuples, each provides
+// a Request for matching, and a new Response
+// for successful matches
 const routes: HandlerTuple[] = [
   [
-    (incomingRequest) =>
-      new Request(
-        '/my/resource',
-        // Cloudflare Worker's do not have a location API
+    // Cloudflare Worker's do not have a location API.
-        // Cloudflare has already guaranteed origin routing,
+    // But, Cloudflare has already guaranteed origin routing, so
-        // use the incoming request's origin for additional matching new URL(incomingRequest.url).origin
+    // use the incoming request's origin for additional matching (incomingRequest) =>
-      ),
+      new Request("/my/resource", new URL(incomingRequest.url).origin),
-    () => new Response("Hello, world")
+    () => new Response("Hello, world"),
   ],
-  [
-    undefined, // wildcard!
-Always matches
-    () => new Response(undefined, { status: 404 })
+  [undefined, () => new Response(undefined, { status: 404 })],
-  ]
 ];

 export default {